CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/8-Load-Balancing-methods.md

 **A**. **Breadth-first**

-While creating AVD-HP-01 host pool, we selected load balancing method as *Breadth-first*.
-Now we are going to log in to Desktop App created on AVD-HP-01 with both users simultaneously and see the user distribution.
+While creating EB-AVD-HP host pool, we selected load balancing method as *Breadth-first*.
+Now we are going to log in to Desktop App created on EB-AVD-HP with both users simultaneously and see the user distribution.

 1. Paste the below mentioned link in your browser in the **JumpVM** and enter your **credentials** to login.